certlint/certlint/README.md

 `sudo gem install simpleidn public_suffix`

-If you get errors maybe the g++ or gcc is missing:
+If you get errors maybe the g++ or gcc is missing.

 To install these use the follwoing command:

 `sudo apt install gcc g++`